CBD and Probiotics for Anxiety - the 1-2 Punch

 In animal studies, when they raise mice without gut bacteria, they develop a "trait" anxiety display:

-Furthermore, germ-free animals display an anxiolytic phenotype in mildly stressful novel and aversive environments including elevated plus maze, light/dark box and open field test
+Furthermore, germ-free animals display an anxiolytic phenotype in a mildly stressful novel and aversive environments including elevated plus maze, light/dark box, and open field test

 See CBD and general anxiety disorder to understand when anxiety is more a personality trait than a response to acute stress.